 Gladstone Brookes offers a no win no fee† service, so if we are unable to recover any money for you – there is absolutely no charge.
 Should we be successful, our fees are 25% + VAT of the total redress offered by your lender, including any reduction of any outstanding agreement, which if in place the PPI may be cancelled.
 If we are unsuccessful there will be no charges whatsoever.

 Our average claim timeframe is between 8-16 weeks from the date the lender acknowledges the claim, to a decision being made.
 If your lender cannot keep to this deadline then we will liaise with them in the first instance and, if necessary, present your case to the Financial Ombudsman Service, in a bid to bring your case to a conclusion as soon as possible.

 Will my claim affect the relationship with the bank?

 Banks and lenders accept that you are entitled to claim back what was mis-sold to you, so you will not be “blacklisted” or treated differently as a result of your claim.

 Any other enquiry…

 If you cannot find an answer to your question here then do not hesitate to phone PPI claim form and we will be happy to help.
-Our friendly staff are on call to assist you with any enquiries and to give expert advice with regards to making a claim.
+Our friendly staff will gladly assist you with any enquiries and to give you advice with regards to making a claim.
 If you’re unsure whether you’re entitled to reclaim your PPI, we are happy to look into this for you.
 Or if you’re not sure whether you had PPI, we will try our best to assist you in finding your policy:or fill out our